GoogleCloudPlatform/flink-on-k8s-operator/README.md

 * Flink and Hadoop configs and container environment variables
 * Init containers and sidecar containers
 * Remote job jar
+* Configurable namespace to run the operator in
+* Configurable namepsace to watch custom resources in
 * Configurable access scope for JobManager service
 * Taking savepoints periodically
 * Taking savepoints on demand